 (3) A person commits an offence if the person takes any action that enables another person who has a credit card to use the card as a debit card.

-Penalty:

-(a) if the person is a body corporate — $1,100,000; or

-(b) if the person is not a body corporate — $220,000.

 (4) A person commits an offence if the person takes any action that enables another person who has a debit card to use the card as a credit card.

-Penalty:

-(a) if the person is a body corporate — $1,100,000; or

-(b) if the person is not a body corporate — $220,000.

 (5) Subsection (3) or (4) does not apply if the person takes the action in accordance with the other person’s written request.

 (6) Subsections (1), (3) and (4) are offences of strict liability.

+Penalty

+(7) An offence against subsection (1), (3) or (4) committed by a body corporate is punishable on conviction by a fine of not more than the greater of the following:

+(a) $10,000,000;

+(b) if the court can determine the value of the benefit that the body corporate, and any body corporate related to the body corporate, have obtained directly or indirectly and that is reasonably attributable to the commission of the offence—3 times the value of that benefit;

+(c) if the court cannot determine the value of that benefit—10% of the annual turnover of the body corporate during the 12-month period ending at the end of the month in which the body corporate committed, or began committing, the offence.

+(8) An offence against subsection (1), (3) or (4) committed by a person other than a body corporate is punishable on conviction by a fine of not more than $500,000.

 162. Assertion of right to payment for unsolicited goods or services

 (1) A person commits an offence if the person, in trade or commerce, asserts a right to payment from another person for unsolicited goods.

-Penalty:

-(a) if the person is a body corporate — $1,100,000; or

-(b) if the person is not a body corporate — $220,000.

 (2) A person commits an offence if the person, in trade or commerce, asserts a right to payment from another person for unsolicited services.

-Penalty:

-(a) if the person is a body corporate — $1,100,000; or

-(b) if the person is not a body corporate — $220,000.

 (3) A person commits an offence if the person, in trade or commerce, sends to another person an invoice or other document that:

-(a) states the amount of a payment, or sets out the charge, for supplying unsolicited goods or unsolicited services; and
+(a) states the amount of a payment, or sets out the charge, for unsolicited goods or unsolicited services; and

 (b) does not contain a warning statement that complies with the requirements set out in the regulations made for the purposes of section 40(3)(b).

-Penalty:

-(a) if the person is a body corporate — $1,100,000; or

-(b) if the person is not a body corporate — $220,000.

 (4) Subsection (1), (2) or (3) does not apply if the person proves that he or she had reasonable cause to believe that there was a right to the payment or charge.

 (5) Subsections (1), (2) and (3) are offences of strict liability.

+Penalty

+(6) An offence against subsection (1), (2) or (3) committed by a body corporate is punishable on conviction by a fine of not more than the greater of the following:

+(a) $10,000,000;

+(b) if the court can determine the value of the benefit that the body corporate, and any body corporate related to the body corporate, have obtained directly or indirectly and that is reasonably attributable to the commission of the offence—3 times the value of that benefit;

+(c) if the court cannot determine the value of that benefit—10% of the annual turnover of the body corporate during the 12-month period ending at the end of the month in which the body corporate committed, or began committing, the offence.

+(7) An offence against subsection (1), (2) or (3) committed by a person other than a body corporate is punishable on conviction by a fine of not more than $500,000.

 163. Assertion of right to payment for unauthorised entries or advertisements